-Life History of Carpenter St. Croix Valley Nature Center’s Milk Snake
+Life History of Carpenter St. Croix Valley Nature Center’s Corn Snake

-Carpenter Nature Center’s milk snake was adopted from a private owner in September of 2016.
-The snake’s age is unknown, but the previous owners had it for two years before we acquired it.
-Milk snakes live an average of 12-20 years in the wild, so CNC’s milk snake still has many years left to live.
-This milk snake is a wonderful ambassador, teaching thousands of visitors every year about our natural environment and the diversity of wildlife found outside our region.
-It will live a comfortable life with humans, as it is provided with all the food it needs and safety from predators.
+Carpenter Nature Center’s Corn Snake is a wonderful ambassador, teaching thousands of visitors every year about our natural environment and the diversity of wildlife found outside our region.
+Our snake will live a comfortable life with humans, as he is provided with all the food he needs and safety from predators.

 Contact Us